 Kierkegaard believed that to fully embrace one’s subjectivity and achieve a sense of meaning in life; one must be willing to take a leap of faith and embrace the unknown.

 This requires a willingness to accept life’s inherent uncertainty and embrace one’s own freedom and responsibility for shaping one’s own life.

 He is often seen as a significant figure in the development of existentialism.

-Søren Kierkegaard’s thoughts on the human experience are deeply influential and remain relevant today.
+Søren Kierkegaard’s thoughts on the human experience are deeply influential and relevant today.